junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 **Treatment:**

 Put the person in bed with her head a little higher than her feet.
 If she is unconscious, roll her head back and to one side so her saliva (or vomit) runs out of her mouth, rather than into her lungs.
-While she is unconscious, give no food, drink, or medicines by mouth (see the Unconscious Person, p.
-78).
+While she is unconscious, give no food, drink, or medicines by mouth (see the Unconscious Person, [page 78](#page-78)).
 If possible, seek medical help.

 After the stroke, if the person remains partly paralyzed, help her to walk with a cane and to use her good hand to care for herself.
 She should avoid heavy exercise and anger.